The Home Page provides an easy starting point for calculators.

 Sample Size and Power for Comparing Two Proportions

-I’ve read through dozens of really boring statistics papers and have read Cohen’s Power Analysis to generate an accurate and easy way to know the sample size and power needed when you compare two completion rates.
+I’ve read through dozens of really boring statistics papers.
+I've also read Cohen’s Power Analysis to generate an accurate and easy way to know the sample size and power needed when you compare two completion rates.
 The calculator walks you through a 3-step process to generate an effect size estimate, power calculations and the number of users needed to detect differences in completion rates.